bennyguitar/News-YC---iPhone/README.md

 #### Data Objects - Post.{h,m} and Comment.{h,m} ####

 These classes make up the data model used by News/YC.
 Both Post and Comment contain special constructor methods based on the JSON objects that return from <code>Webservice.{h,m}</code> calls - going from NSDictionary to objects.
+Comment has an NSMutableAttributedString property, <code>attrText</code> that isn't used right now, but there are plans in the future to use this to style up comments (more on that in the *Things to Come* section).

 ```objc
 @interface Post : NSObject